 Optimizing your restaurant menu can lead to higher profit margins for your business.
 This process takes into account different practices like constant tracking of your most profitable and popular dishes.
 With this in mind, the 7 simple tricks by the Choco team can help you make the most out of your offer.

-In this article, we talked about the art of menu engineering and provided you with formulas to calculate food costs, revenues, and prices of your dishes, as well as practical tips on how to drive your customers' choices.
-Here, we’re gonna see what other things you can do to improve the profitability and popularity of your menu.
+In our latest article, we talked about the art of menu engineering and shared the formulas to calculate food costs, revenues, and prices of your dishes.
+Today we’re gonna see what other things you can do to improve the profitability and popularity of your menu.

 Choosing the right suppliers and maintaining a good relationship with them is one of the key aspects of running your restaurant and creating a tasty and profitable menu.
-The more you cultivate these partnerships, the more likely you'll be to receive special deals, strengthen your network, and can make sure you don't run out of your favorite items.
+The more you strengthen these partnerships, the more likely you'll be to receive special deals.

 However, it is important to remember that your restaurant is not alone in this business.
 For this reason, you want to make sure that you're building a good reputation by, for example, avoiding ordering mistakes and communicating efficiently (with the Choco app, you can keep all your suppliers in one place, view orders in real-time and reduce the chance of mistakes).